amazon-ion/ion-docs/guides/cookbook.md

 	if err != nil {
 		panic(err)
 	}
-	err = writer.FieldName("hello") // set the field name for the next value to be written if err != nil {
+	err = writer.FieldName(ion.NewSimpleSymbolToken("hello")) // set the field name for the next value to be written if err != nil {
 		panic(err)
 	}